bgaze/ipsum-html/README.md

 # html-faker
-An utiilty using fzaninotto/Faker to generate Lorem Ipsum HTML
+An utility using fzaninotto/faker to generate Lorem Ipsum HTML